The bordism version of the h-principle: The cohomology theories and

+\begin{remark} The spectrum of a $\Gamma$-space is connective \cite[Proposition 1.4]{Se}.
+Hence the $k$-cohomology groups and $h$-cohomology groups of a point are trivial in positive degrees. \end{remark}

+In the rest of the section we construct a natural transformation $k^*_\r\to h^*_\r$ of cohomology theories.
+Let $M$ and $N$ be Riemannian manifolds, and

+a graphic $\r$-map such that the image of $\beta$ is in a finite dimensional space $\R^t$.
+Then there is a tangential stable formal $\r$-map defined by the family of map germs

-where the first and the last maps identify open neighborhoods in the manifolds with open neighborhoods in tangent spaces by means of Riemannian structures.
-Consequently, there is a map of the classifying $\Gamma$-spaces $\mathcal{M}_{\mathcal R}\to h\mathcal{M}_{\mathcal R}$ corresponding to a natural transformation of cohomology theories $k^*_{\mathcal R}$ and $h^*_{\mathcal R}$, which we denote by
+where $y=u(x)$, and the two outer maps identify open neighborhoods in manifolds with open neighborhoods in tangent spaces by means of exponential maps.
+The tangential finite representation $\{F_x\}$ gives rise to a normal finite representation

+where $\nu$ is the normal bundle of the embedding $(u, \beta)$ of $M$ into $N\times \R^t$, and $\nu_x$ is the fiber of $\nu$ over $x$.
+Thus we associated with every graphic $\r$-map a normal stable formal $\r$-map (unique up to homotopy).
+Similarly, a concordance of graphic $\r$-maps corresponds to a concordance of normal stable formal $\r$-maps, and therefore for every compact manifold $N$ there is a well-defined natural map

+that associates to a concordance class of $\r$-maps to $N$ a concordance class of normal stable formal $\r$-maps to $N$.
+We will see that this natural correspondence defines a natural transformation

+of cohomology theories.
+In fact we will construct a model for the classifying space $B\M_\r$ so that it is a subspace of a model for $Bh\M_\r$.
+The corresponding inclusion of the (infinite) loop space $\Omega B\M_\r$ into the (infinite) loop space $\Omega Bh\M_\r$ is the very map classifying the natural transformation $\mathfrak{A}$.

 \begin{definition} We say that an open stable differential relation $\mathcal R$ satisfies the \emph{b-principle} if the natural transformation $\mathfrak{A}_{\mathcal R}$ is an equivalence. \end{definition}